ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  DF.12
       -  Update client uses |API| to request installation of the update.
    *  -  DF.13
-      -  Update service marks the prepare firmware update as ready for installation.
+      -  Update service marks the candidate firmware images as ready for installation.
    *  -  DF.14
       -  Bootloader inspects the *second* image, to determine if an update is ready for installation.
    *  -  DF.15, DF.16